AML Regulation in Poland

-3. Risk assessment of an obliged institution in Poland – AML requirements
+3. Risk assessment – AML requirements

 Risk assessment is the most important part of an obligated institution’s efforts to prevent money laundering and terrorist financing.
 This is because it is the starting point for building internal procedures, creating business relationships with clients and administrative responsibility of the obliged institution.
 Issues concerning risk assessment have been shaped both by Polish law, as well as by supervisory authorities, such as the Polish Financial Supervision Authority (UKNF position on risk assessment of an obliged institution of April 15, 2020 ) and the General Inspector of Financial Information (Notification no. 36 on risk assessment of an obliged institution ).

 According to the GIIF release, the following points should be noted: